St. Margaret's, County Dublin: Geography

 There are 14 townlands within Saint Margaret's civil parish, including Barberstown, Harristown, Newtown, Sandyhill, Shanganhill, and Saint Margaret's.
 A number of these townlands, such as Shanganhill, overlap with the grounds of Dublin Airport.

 Rivermeade, a housing development of 175 homes south of the Ward River, is located in the area.
 Rivermeade is treated as a census town and had a population of 521 people as of the 2022 census.
-It is served by Dublin Bus route 40B.
+It is served by Dublin Bus route L89.

 In 2018, the local authority, Fingal County Council, published a statutory Local Area Plan (LAP) covering the area.
 The LAP envisaged making Rivermeade, and St. Margaret's in general, a "more viable community" and providing a base for local services, with allowance for the addition of up to 275 houses, a commercial centre and a civic space.

 Amenities

 Local national (primary) schools include St. Margaret's National School (with an enrollment of approximately 90 pupils), and Mary Queen of Ireland National School in Rivermeade (which opened in 1981).

 The local Catholic church, which is dedicated to Saint Margaret, is a chapel of ease in Finglas parish in the Archdiocese of Dublin.
+This 19th-century church is included in the Record of Protected Structures maintained by Fingal County Council.